-Inflow and outflow
+Renewal, inflow and outflow

-Changes in the nursing supply reflect the number of registrants entering (inflows) and the number leaving (outflows) their profession.
-Analyzing inflows and outflows provides better information about how the nursing supply is changing over time.
+Changes in the nursing supply reflect the number of registrants retaining (renewals), entering (inflows) and leaving (outflows) their profession.
+Analyzing renewals, inflows and outflows provides better information about how the nursing supply is changing over time.